-Project managers that excel tend to have a deep technical background allowing translation of technical complexity to senior stakeholders whilst being able to hold more technical resources to account.
+Project managers that excel tend to have a deep technical background allowing translation of technical complexity to senior stakeholders whilst also being able to hold technical resources to account.

 WHEN EXPERIENCE COUNTS

-Ollie Barton-Jones has over 20 years' experience in correcting major change programmes, writing software, and delivering great outcomes for his clients.
+Ollie Barton-Jones has over 20 years' experience in correcting major change programmes, writing software, and delivering great client outcomes.

 In New Zealand he delivers high quality engagements nationally across a broad range of industries.